mllamazares/personal_site/_posts/2025-12-03-passing-oswe.md

 Every now and then I get DMed on linkedin asking about this exam.
 Hopefully this will help me redirect people to this blog every time I get asked again, get some organic traffic, monetize with google ads, throw it into sh*tcoins, and eventually retire to a remote japanese village. 🍜⛩️

-**spoiler**: there will be no *spoilers* here.
+**Spoiler**: there will be no *spoilers* here.
 It's just my personal experience without anything that isn’t already public.

 ### os-what?